-Something that is challenging in New Zealand is to find special ingredients like pumpkin pie spice because its not in high demand as it would be in America.
-So I have made my own mix which I’m sharing with you today.
+Something challenging in New Zealand is to find special ingredients like pumpkin pie spice because it’s not in high demand as it would be in America.
+So, I have made my own mix, which I’m sharing with you today.

-I created my own homemade pumpkin pie spice recipe based on some I found online because I cant buy any in-store to replicate the flavours.
-You can use this recipe if you too can’t find any in store.
-Personally I think homemade spices are better than store bought anyway.
+I created my homemade pumpkin pie spice recipe based on some I found online because I can’t buy any in-store to replicate the flavours.
+You can use this recipe if you, too, can’t find any in the store.
+Personally, I think homemade spices are better than store-bought anyway.

 Something that I have to admit is that I absolutely dislike the taste of cloves.
 Traditional pumpkin pie spice calls for this in the recipe but I decided to omit it from mine.

-Spice mixes are fun to make because you can easily change them up to suit your families taste needs.
-When you buy store bought there could be lots of unnecessary additives that you really don’t need to add to your diet.
+Spice mixes are fun to make because you can easily change them to suit your family’s taste needs.
+When you buy store-bought, there could be lots of unnecessary additives that you really don’t need to add to your diet.